snowch/snowch.github.io/ai-eng/llmfs/L09_Inference_and_Sampling.md

   name: python3
 ---

-# L09 - Inference & Sampling: Controlling the Creativity
+# L09 - Inference & Sampling: Controlling the Creativity [DRAFT]

 *How to talk to a trained brain without it repeating itself*